vwgeiser/PVOCAL/README.md

-# PVOCAL (Predictions of Volitile Organic Compounds in the atmosphere using machine Learning) Model
+# PVOCAL (Predictions of Volitile Organic Compounds in the Atmosphere using machine Learning) Model

 Hello everyone from AMS!